Raj of Sarawak: Land transport

 Land transport in Sarawak was poorly developed owing to the swampy environment around rivers downstream, while dense jungles presented significant challenges to road construction inland.
 Most of the roads were constructed in coastal areas.
 Borneo Company Limited and Sarawak Oilfields also constructed a small number of short roads to serve their own economic interests.
-Meanwhile, in the interior, raised batang paths were made by the natives using logs to connect villages and their environs, easing access to farms and collection of forest produce.
+Meanwhile, in the interior, raised paths were made by the natives using logs to connect villages and their environs, easing access to farms and collection of forest produce.
 At the same time, rivers remained the most important means of transportation to coastal towns.
 In the first 70 years of Brooke rule, bridle paths were constructed to connect administrative posts to the surrounding districts.
 After the 1930s, the policy was changed to providing access from villages to navigable rivers.
-Road construction during the Brooke era was, however, uncoordinated.
 Most of the roads located near the towns were short, with the exception of the economically important Miri-Lutong road built by Sarawak Oilfields, the Jambusan road to Tegora via the Dahan estate, and Penrissen road built by the Brooke government.
 Together with the road developments, bullock carts were introduced together with porters, and hand carts in the mid-19th century, followed by rickshaws at the end of the 19th century, and bicycles in the early 20th century.
 Public motor services appeared in 1912 together with private taxis.
-In 1915, a short railway connecting Kuching to Tenth Mile was opened to the public.
-Subsequent construction of a road running parallel to the railway led to substantial losses, however, and its operations were limited to transportation of rocks from Seventh Mile to Kuching.
+In 1915, a short railway connecting Kuching to Tenth Mile (now Kota Padawan) was opened to the public.
+Subsequent construction of a road running parallel to the railway led to substantial losses, however, and its operations were limited to transportation of rocks from Seventh Mile (now Kota Sentosa) to Kuching.